connectsense/rebooter-pro-homeassistant/README.md

 ## Testing
 **As soon a Rebooter Pro is added to your network it should appear as follows**
-* In your overview page as a device named Rebooter Pro <serial number>.
+* In your overview page as a device named Rebooter Pro 10XXXXX.
 There will be a reboot button and an outlet toggle button in it's device box.
-* Under Settings → Devices & Services → Devices, as a device named Rebooter Pro <serial number>
+* Under Settings → Devices & Services → Devices, as a device named Rebooter Pro 10XXXXX
-* Under Settings → Devices & Services → Integrations → Rebooter Pro, it wil show up as an Integration entry named Rebooter Pro <serial number>
+* Under Settings → Devices & Services → Integrations → Rebooter Pro, it wil show up as an Integration entry named Rebooter Pro 10XXXXX

 **You can manually set up a Rebooter Pro (should automatically work) by doing the following**
 * Under Settings → Devices & Services → Integrations, click "Add integration".